athityakumar/tvseries/README.md

 - [ ] The Walking Dead
 - [ ] Vixen

-<br>Feel free to add more series' to the list by sending Pull Requests.
+Feel free to add more series' to the list by sending Pull Requests.

 ## Working of the scripts